YINI-lang/YINI-spec/YINI-Specification.md

 C"""Quotes inside: "double" and 'single'"""
 ```

-**Note:** Triple-quoted strings always preserve their contents exactly — including all whitespace and line breaks — unless prefixed with `C` (or `c`), in which case escape sequences are interpreted.
+**Note:** Triple-quoted strings always preserve their contents exactly — including all whitespace and line breaks (new lines) — unless prefixed with `C` (or `c`), in which case escape sequences are interpreted.

 ### 6.4.
 Hyper Strings (H-Strings)
 YINI supports a special kind of string literal called a **Hyper String**, or **H-String** for short.
 These strings are prefixed with either `H` or `h`.